Skip to main content

 2. Treat staff and other patients with respect.
 Any verbally abusive or threatening behavior will not be tolerated from the patient or their representatives.

-3. To avoid negatively impacting your care or your relationship with your treating clinician, we do not permit recording of care or treatment sessions in any medium.
+3. To avoid negatively impacting your care or your relationship with your treating clinician, we do not permit patients to record of care/treatment sessions in any medium.

 4. Read and understand all consents you sign.
-Please ask questions for clarification before signing consents.
+Please ask questions before signing.

 5. Ask for accommodations if tools or services would assist in your care, such as interpretation or translation.